The crib to toddler bed transition can be a challenge for many parents. Learn 10 things you should do when you make the switch.

-Most parents start the transition from crib to toddler bed when they see their toddlers climbing out of their cribs.
+For each of my kids, the decision to transition to a toddler bed happened when they each climbed out of their cribs.

-Let’s begin with preparing your child for the transition into a toddler bed.
-We’ll assume she’s excited or at least compliant enough to try her new bed.
-(Later, we’ll talk about what to do when that transition doesn’t go so well.)
+Let’s begin with preparing her for the transition into a toddler bed.
+Later, we’ll talk about what to do when that transition doesn’t go so well.

 1. Frame the change as something positive

-Focus on her growing up and the next stages of sleep arrangements.
-Avoid bringing up other factors and talk about her instead.
-For instance, don’t say that you need the crib for the new baby (even if it’s true).
-Instead, talk about how she’s growing up so fast and she can be just like mom and dad with her own bed.
+And don’t say that you need the crib for the new baby (even if it’s true).
+Instead, talk about how she’s growing up so fast that she can be just like mom and dad with her own bed.

 At the same time, keep your enthusiasm in check.
 Have a genuine conversation without overdoing how cool sleeping in a toddler bed is.
 She’ll see right through the antics and might feel more anxious than excited.